 Oral and Maxillofacial Surgery is a surgical specialty in dentistry.
 The faculty members of the Division of Oral and Maxillofacial Surgery at the University of Florida are all board-certified by the American Board of Oral and Maxillofacial Surgery and are known nationally and internationally as leaders in their field.
 Each surgeon in the division has undergraduate teaching responsibilities within the College of Dentistry and in the six-year Oral and Maxillofacial Surgery residency program, which graduates two residents per year.
 In addition, each faculty member maintains a faculty practice, providing consultations and treatment on an outpatient and inpatient basis.

-- Dr. Daniel E. Torres, Visiting Clinical Assistant Professor
+- Dr. Esther S. Oh, Clinical Assistant Professor

 The Division of Neuroscience is the basic science wing of the Department of Oral and Maxillofacial Surgery.
 The primary focus of this division is to investigate peripheral and central nervous system mechanisms that underlie acute, chronic and pathological pain.